Accounting research

 The Accounting academic area has highly productive research faculty who also are outstanding educators.
 Accounting faculty hold editorships at and regularly publish in leading academic journals, including The Accounting Review and Auditing: A Journal of Practice & Theory, among many others.

-KU Accounting faculty rank No. 1 globally for audit archival research and No. 2 globally for all audit research contributions, according to Brigham Young University's 2023 index of account research.
-BYU’s accounting research rankings also place our faculty at No. 11 over the past six years and No. 12 over the past 12 years for their contributions in all archival research.
+KU Accounting faculty rank No. 1 globally for audit archival research and No. 2 globally for all audit research contributions, according to Brigham Young University's 2024 index of accounting research.
+BYU’s accounting research rankings also place our faculty at No. 9 over the past six years and No. 13 over the past 12 years for their contributions in all archival research.

 The area's mission contains three dimensions: